Best Income Protection Insurance For Contractors In 2024

 Deferral Period

-It is the time-lapse between when you submit a claim and when your replacement salary activates.
+It is the time lapse between submitting a claim and activating your replacement salary.
 For employees, this ties in with an employer’s sickness policy.

 Level of Cover